tonyelhabr/bdb2021/README.md

-When analyzing the relationship of our first exposure—whether the targeted receiver is involved in a pick—with a non-causal approach, we were basically assuming the following [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+When analyzing the relationship of our first exposure—whether the targeted receiver is involved in a pick—with a non-causal approach, we were assuming the following [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 ![dag\_is\_target\_picked\_t-test](https://github.com/tonyelhabr/bdb2021/raw/master/inst/dag_is_target_picked_t-test.png)

-Likewise, the DAG when focusing on the second exposure—whether the targeted defender at the time of the throw is the same initial defender covering the assigned receiver—is basically same, simply swapping out the label of the exposure node (blue).
+Likewise, the DAG when focusing on the second exposure—whether the targeted defender at the time of the throw is the same initial defender covering the assigned receiver—is basically the same, simply swapping out the label of the exposure node (blue).
 (Thus, there’s no need to show it.)

 In the Frequentist approach, we did split out plays by pass success and the exposure that was not of primary concern, but this pretty